Gold Star Pokemon cards are undoubtedly some of the rarest and most interesting options found within the hobby.

 Pokémon TCG: EX Deoxys is where you’ll find the Gold Star Rayquaza that takes the top spot on our list.

-As with the others, the card is based on the Shiny version of Rayquaza, with a colourless background making it especially tough to locate at higher grades.
+As with the others, the card is based on the Shiny version of Rayquaza.
+The colourless background makes it especially tough to locate at higher grades.

 A gem mint copy sold for $34,440 late in 2021, giving some indication of its rarity and popularity with collectors and investors alike.